 ILHR 64.67 Kitchens (1) SCOPE.
-This classification includes all areas where food is prepared (except in domestic science educational facilities from grades kindergarten through 12, and single unit apartments in hotels, motels and apartment buildings).
+This section applies to all areas where food is prepared, except in domestic science educational facilities from grades kindergarten through 12, and single unit apartments in hotels, motels and apartment buildings.

 (2) EXHAUST VENTILATION SYSTEMS.
 Exhaust ventilation systems serving this occupancy shall not be used for any other service.